 At first, it was only used to store scripts of theater repertoire, but after many years, they expanded their collection to have music scores, signatures of illustrious theater folks, and sketches of costumes from the stages of the Mariinsky.

 Loved this list of must-see libraries in St. Petersburg?
-Take a look at our blog on budget-friendly places to visit in Russia to find more travel spots.
+Take a look at more blogs here at MSM Unify to find more travel spots.